 Students who wish to pursue independent investigation into topics outside and beyond formal course work may elect to take independent study hours.
 The independent study courses are GEO 5190, 5290, and 5390.
 These entitle students to one, two, or three hours of credit respectively.
-Students may count up to six hours of independent study toward the M.S. degree.
+Students may count up to six hours of independent study toward either the M.A.Geo. degree.